 If you’re looking for a nursing cover so that you feel more comfortable nursing or pumping in public, it can be a little overwhelming.
 Not only are there a ton of cute patterns to choose from, there are several different types of covers, each of which has their own advantages, disadvantages, and learning curve.
-To find the best nursing cover for you, you need to consider how you plan to use it (nursing or pumping), how important full coverage is to you, and your baby’s personality, if you’re nursing.
+Here’s what to think about when choosing the best nursing cover for you!

 The 3 Types of Nursing Covers